 If any members in your crew have a sweet tooth, then a trip to Hershey Park is a must (100 W Hersheypark Dr, Hershey, PA, 717-534-3900, hersheypark.com).
 Chocolate Avenue Grill will delight all eaters, even the picky ones (717-835-0888, 114 W. Chocolate Ave, Hershey PA, chocolateavenuegrill.com).
 At the Hershey Lodge, kids get their own special check-in, sign a guest book, play a Hershey’s candy guessing game and receive their own personalized lanyard and chocolatey treat (325 University Dr, Hershey, PA, 844-330-1802, hersheylodge.com).

 5 hours by car from NYC

-Lake Placid offers families a place to catch their breath with hiking trails, rock climbing, fishing, and paddle boating.
-Kids will get a kick out of Bowlwinkles’ bowling alley, bounce house, and arcade games (2750 Main Street, 518-523-7868, bowlwinkles.net).
-While you’re in the area, be sure to make a stop at High Falls Gorge for a walk around four waterfalls through bridges, glass floor walkways, and nature trails.
-Afterwards, share a thin and crispy pizza pie at Lisa G’s or have the kids select from their own menu (6125 Sentinel Road, 518-523-2093, lisags.com).
-Once the kids are tuckered out, head to your room at Cobble Mountain where their range of cozy room and cabins can host families of all sizes (2983 Wilmington Rd, 518-302-5690, cobblemountaindlodgellc.com, from $99 per night).
+Lake Placid offers families a place to catch their breath with hiking trails, rock climbing, fishing and paddle boating.
+Kids will get a kick out of Bowlwinkles’ Bowling Alley, bounce house and arcade games (2750 Main St, Lake Placid, NY, 518-302-0654, bowlwinkles.net).
+While you’re in the area, be sure to make a stop at High Falls Gorge for an amazing walk around four waterfalls.
+Afterwards, share a thin and crispy pizza pie at Lisa G’s or have the kids select from their own menu (6125 Sentinel Rd, Lake Placid, NY, 518-523-2093, lisags.com).
+Once the kids are tuckered out, head to your room at Cobble Mountain where their range of cozy room and cabins can host families of all sizes (2983 Wilmington Rd, Lake Placid, NY, 518-302-5690, cobblemountainlodgellc.com).